bihealth/sodar-core-legacy/README.rst

 - **adminalerts**: Site app for displaying site-wide messages to all users.
 - **bgjobs**: Project app for managing background jobs.
 - **filesfolders**: Storage and management of small files.
+- **siteinfo**: Site app for displaying site information and statistics for administrators.
 - **sodarcache**: Generic caching and aggregation of data referring to external services.
 - **taskflowbackend**: Backend app providing an API for the optional